-- BIM Model for mobile devices: BIM model and all current technical documentation are within reach, thanks to applications for mobile devices.
-Quick access to the documentation because of the frequent changes in the project is essential to the realization of investment in fixed timetable. - Typically, supervision is carried out once a week or once every two weeks.
+Typically, supervision is carried out once a week or once every two weeks.
 Some architects use IFC browsers, which greatly improves communication with teams carrying out work on the site.
 Supervision may be carried out in the planned time frame and on the investor's request.
-It is usually connected to the inventory of the current state of the construction work. - Exchange of information with the construction site: Good cooperation between the designer and the contractor of the investment is crucial.
-A continuous exchange of information from the construction into a BIM model is essential.
-The collection of information from the building is done in several ways, making very accurate measurements, creating an inventory of photographs and text reports.
+It is usually connected to the inventory of the current state of the construction work.

 Throughout the duration of the construction professional team keeps checking, measure and document the current state of construction.
 In this way, the investor has an insight into the progress of the construction work, which allows to control the compliance of the facts with the executive project and schedules.
 Additionally, the so-called "As built" model is established, which is consistent with reality.
 The individual elements of the model have the status that determines whether they are existing parts, for demolition, or designed.
 During supervision elements are added, their status is updated or are removed.
 Also, changes made during realization are applied to the model, thereby generating a post-completion project in real time.
-In this way, after completion, the investor receives the BIM model being precise replica of the existing building, which could be the basis for facility management, as well as the further
+In this way, after completion, the investor receives the BIM model being precise replica of the existing building, which could be the basis for facility management, as well as the further modernization works.

-- modernization works.
 The model is supplied in both several file formats, and in IFC open format, supported by the organization buildingSMART.
-The cost of the development model is calculated based on the duration of the construction and the complexity of the object. - Update of BIM model with data from construction site: Changes in the BIM model are introduced immediately after the revision on the site, which allows designers for adjustments of the project and the selection of appropriate technical solutions.
+The cost of the development model is calculated based on the duration of the construction and the complexity of the object.

+Update of BIM model with data from construction site: Changes in the BIM model are introduced immediately after the revision on the site, which allows designers for adjustments of the project and the selection of appropriate technical solutions.
 Correct and fast update of the model is essential to make changes that are important for the contractor.